-Three (3) laboratory maximum dry density-moisture content relationship tests were performed on representative bulk samples.
-The tests were conducted in accordance with ASTM Standard D1557 laboratory procedure.
-The test result is presented on Drawing No. B-2, Moisture-Density Relationship Results.
+Laboratory maximum dry density-optimum moisture content relationship test was performed on four representative bulk soil samples.
+The tests were conducted in accordance with the ASTM Standard D1557 test method.
+The test results are presented in Drawing No. B-2, Moisture-Density Relationship Results, and are summarized in the following table.